Nutrition Science Nexus

 Why is PCOS being renamed to PMOS?

-The proposed change to Polycystic Ovary/Metabolic Syndrome (PMOS) highlights insulin resistance as a central driver.
-This reframes the condition as a metabolic disorder instead of focusing only on ovarian cysts.
+The proposed renaming to Polycystic Ovary/Metabolic Syndrome (PMOS) emphasizes insulin resistance as a central driver and reframes the condition as a metabolic disorder.
+This shift supports broader screening for diabetes and cardiovascular risks while aligning with diet-based management approaches.

-How will the PMOS name change affect screening and treatment?
+How might the PMOS name change affect GLP-1 medication access?